debs-obrien/debbie.codes/content/articles/interviewing-with-the-big-tech-companies.md

 ### Time to Write the Talk

 And so interviews were planned for the 21st and 22nd of March.
 I now had a week to get a presentation done.
 I do have a lot of experience in creating talks but creating slides is always hard for me.
 I always spend so much time on research and then think out what story I want to tell and then I write it out in almost a blog format with screenshots and code examples.
-Then I can finally turn it into an actual presentation that looks somewhat presentable normally using an already created theme.
+Then I can finally turn it into an actual presentation that looks somewhat presentable, normally using an already created theme.

 For the research I had watched every video available on Playwright and took down lots of notes plus tried to re-produce everything I saw on my own mini demo project I had created.
 I could never talk about something I don't understand or haven't already tried.
 I also really need to be comfortable with what I am explaining as I don't use speaker notes when giving a talk.
 I use them for prep and rehearsal but not when giving the actual talk.